Lory, a development economist, did research projects on energy/anti-pollution topics for a national research agency in the Philippines.

-Pollution is Our Problem
+Pollution Is Our Problem

 Pollution prevention is a major global concern because of its harmful effects on people's health and the environment.
-Because we are all inhabitants on Earth, everyone is a stakeholder, and every person has something to contribute to advance effective pollution prevention awareness.
+Because we are all inhabitants on Earth, everyone is a stakeholder, and every person has something to contribute to advance effective pollution prevention and awareness.
 Environmental protection is a natural extension of caring for ourselves, loving our children, and ensuring a sustainable future for generations to come.

 We should all, therefore, accept personal responsibility for the success of our local environmental protection programs by actively participating in making our atmosphere pollution-free.
 And, although we can each help combat pollution in our immediate environments, we can do more by working to change legislation and policy on a larger scale.